vovapolu/ensime.github.io/build_tools/sbt.md

 // WORKAROUND: https://github.com/scala/scala/pull/5387
 ensimeScalaVersion := "2.11.8"

-// if you want to hack on a scala-library without making any
-// reference to compiled binaries, you might want to enable
-// source mode, and generate with "sbt ensimeConfig library".
-// Usually you won't want to do this.
-This has huge performance
-// implications.
-ensimeSourceMode := true
 ```

 After adding this file, run `sbt ensimeConfig` and the new settings will be included in the `.ensime` file.